thomasf/solarized-css/index.md

     <link href="http://thomasf.github.com/solarized-css/solarized-dark.min.css" rel="stylesheet"></link>

-## Using with org mode without downloading
+## Using in Org mode HTML exports without downloading

 Put this or something similar at the top of your .org document: